thomashope/native-menu-bar/README.md

 On mac `native_menu_bar.c` should be compiled as Objective-C. You can do this by either changing the extension from `.c` to `.m`, or explicitly set it to compile as Objective-C within XCode.

+Additionally on mac, Automatic Reference Counting (ARC) should be disabled for `native_menu_bar.c`.
+If you have ARC enabled for you project you can disable it for individual files by adding the flag `-fno-objc-arc` in _project name_ > Targets > _project name_ > Build Phases > Compile Sources.

 ## Building Examples

 On Mac: